Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_bees_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
 _randomat_bees_count_ - Default: 4 - The number of bees spawned per player.

+## Olympic Sprint
+Disables sprint stamina consumption, allowing players to sprint forever.\
+NOTE: Only works with the latest Custom Roles version and will auto-disable on older versions.
+\
+\
+**ConVars**
+\
+_ttt_randomat_olympicsprint_ - Default: 1 - Whether this event is enabled.\
+_ttt_randomat_olympicsprint_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
+_ttt_randomat_olympicsprint_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.

 ## One traitor, One Detective.
 Everyone else is a Jester.
 Detective is stronger.
 This one is pretty self-explanitory except for the "Detective is stronger" part.
 That just means the detective has 200 health.\
 NOTE: This event is automatically disabled in the outdated version of Custom Roles for TTT.
 This is due to an issue where the round would not end if a Jester was killed and there were multiple Jesters.